 Sedona businesses and customers are encouraged to follow the Safe, Clean, Ready guidelines developed with the Sedona Chamber of Commerce and Tourism Bureau.

 The city has compiled the following FAQs:

-- Read questions on what type of information you should expect to hear here.
+- What type of information you should expect to hear.

 Events and other cancellations

-The city, in coordination with Coconino and Yavapai counties, is monitoring the situation daily and following the guidelines set-forth by the federal, state and county government and Centers for Disease Control and Prevention (CDC).
+The city, in coordination with Coconino and Yavapai counties, is monitoring the situation daily and following the guidelines set-forth by the federal, state and county government and CDC.

 Look to the following CDC, state and county resources for more information on COVID-19:

 - Coconino County Health and Human Services COVID-19 hotline: 928-679-7300 and website.